sahilsian/react-portfolio-template/posts/greenclick-team.md

 ![Image of Greenclick Technologies Co-Founder & CTO, Sahil Sian](/sahil.png) *Image of Co-Founder & CTO, Sahil Sian*

 Sahil Sian is a Senior Frontend Developer & Designer graduating from the British Columbia Institute of Technology and is currently enrolled in BCS at Dalhousie University.
 Sahil joined Greenclick Technologies as a Technical Co-Founder in January 2022 and has led multiple projects such as the Greenclick Web & Mobile Applications, Valet Box Server-Side, and other internal projects.
-Sahil is interested in technologies such as React, React Native, and NextJS as well as methodologies to increase technical products such as agile.
+Sahil is interested in technologies such as React, React Native, and NextJS as well as methodologies to increase technical productivity such as agile.
 Furthermore, Sahil has been a national-level competitor in traditional high school art and is translating his creativity into effective web design.

 ## CFO, Max Zhang